developer-zebra/developer-zebra-site/src/ppc/1-0/guide/setup/index.md

    Zebra recommends to change the password immediately for the _super admin_ user to avoid unauthorized access.
 Tap on "SAdmin" user at the top right of the Admin View and select "Change password".

 ##Client Install & Setup
 Install PPC client on the supported Zebra devices to register the device, upload device battery data and display end-of-life (EOL) battery alerts.
-The device must be on the same network as the server.
+The device must be connected to the same network as the server.
 The server address needs to be configured on the PPC client to communicate with the PPC Server.
 PPC client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).

 ###Installation
-1. Connect the device to a Wi-Fi network on the same network as the PPC Server.
-2. Copy the PPC Client .APK install file (distributed as part of PPC) to the device and install.
-Different versions of the .APK are available based on Android versions Marshmallow, Nougat, and Oreo.
-The respective .APK version is located in subfolders M, N, and O corresponding with each Android flavor.
+1. Download PPCClient.zip from Zebra's support site and unzip the files and folders.
+2. Install PowerPrecisionConsole.apk.
+   * For Android Marshmallow and Nougat devices, install the .APK located in folder PPCClient\Client\M_N.
+   * For Android Oreo devices, install the .APK located in folder PPCClient\Client\O.
 3. When prompted, enable the “Apps that can draw over other apps” overlay permission.
+4. For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in PPCClient\PluginCSP
-4. Reboot the device.
+5. Reboot the device.

 ###Configuration
 Configure the server address and port either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).